 The following performance data list is the testing results of some popular benchmark testing programs.
-These data are just referred by users, and there is no responsibility for different testing data values gotten by users.
+These data are just referred by users.
 (The different Hardware & Software configuration will result in different benchmark testing results.)

-CPU Pentium® processor 200 MHz
+CPU Pentium® processor 233 MHz

 • DRAM 32 MB EDO